RIDDLESDOWN

 Improvements or development by others:

-Croydon Council will write to all neighbouring properties to the proposed site, if they consider your property will be influenced by a nearby development.
-However from April 2012, adjoining owners will no longer be notified by letter from the Council, as part of cost savings!.
-If you don't receive a letter but find out about the planning application from the internet, newspaper or a site sign, it is still permissible to write and object if you don't like the proposed scheme.
-All residential planning applications submitted to the Council in our area are listed by street name or for non residential and can be viewed from our homepage.
+When a full planning application is submitted, Croydon Council will write to all immediate neighbouring properties (and directly opposite) to the proposed site, if they consider an adjacent property will be influenced by nearby development.
+However from August 2017, only immediately adjoining owners/occupiers will be notified by letter from the Council.
+They are no longer posting street notices at the front or at the rear of the site unless it is a ‘major’ application.
+But if there is no postal address at the rear or the side of the site they will post a street notice.
+If you don't receive a letter but find out about the planning application from the internet, newspaper, neighbour, the RRA or a site sign, it is still permissible to write and object if you don't like the proposed scheme.

 If you don't like the proposed improvement/development:

+Contact the surrounding neighbours personally, or by flyer/letter to gauge their feeling and/or to gather support.
 If the general attitude is to resist, then start to form a group and share the work that is involved.
+Contact the RRA for advice.

 The Chairperson of either of Planning Committee’s will allow only 1 objector and the referring Councillor to speak for a maximum of 3 minutes each, stating their reasons for objecting.